 Alternative Career Paths

-- Visual Merchandising: Moving into creative design and planning roles
+- Visual Merchandising: Moving into creative design and planning roles at a visual merchandising company

 - Retail Management: Transitioning to store management positions